+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Opened in 1983, the park was the first park to open its doors outside the United States.
 The park is based at Disneyland California and is divided into 7 unique areas.

-Tokyo Disneyland is located on the island of Urayasu and only a few minutes walk from JR Maihama Station.
+Tokyo Disneyland is located on the island of Urayasu and is only a few minutes walk from JR Maihama Station.
 The park can also be reached via Tokyo Disneyland Station which runs along the Disney Resort Monorail.

-Usually the park is open 08:00 – 22:00, however, note that the opening hours may differ on certain days.
+Usually, the park is open 08:00 – 22:00, however, note that the opening hours may differ on certain days.
 Check the opening hours of your visit on their website.

 dinseysea park